RikkaApps/HiddenApiRefinePlugin/README.md

 ## Background

-When developing system tools, it's impossible inevitable to use hidden APIs.
+When developing system tools, it's inevitable to use hidden APIs.
 There are two ways to use hidden APIs, the reflection way and the linking way.
-For some types of system tools, a large amount of hidden APIs is required, the reflection way is too inconvenient.
+For some types of system tools, a large amount of hidden APIs is required, using the reflection way is too inconvenient.
 So the linking way is commonly used in those projects.

 In short, the linking way is to create Java-only modules with stub classes and then `compileOnly` them in the main Android modules.
 This is the same as what Android SDK's `android.jar` does.